stephengold/Libbulletjme/README.md

 The Java code is based partly jMonkeyEngine, partly on [Riccardo's V-hacd-java-bindings][v-hacd-java-bindings], and partly on [Minie].
-Minie is, in turn, based on `jme3-bullet`, another library of jMonkeyEngine.
+Minie is, in turn, based on `jme3-bullet`, another jMonkeyEngine library.

 [Jump to table of contents](#toc)